Libertarias: Plot summary

 The movie is set in 1936 in Barcelona in the midst of the Spanish Revolution and Spanish Civil War.
-Militia women Pilar (Ana Belén) and Floren (Victoria Abril) are joined by former prostitute Charo (Loles León) and former nun Maria (Ariadna Gil), who had hidden in a brothel to escape revolutionary violence against clergy.
 The film opens with scenes of working class militants demolishing and burning religious icons, as they shout "down with Capitalism!" and "long live the libertarian revolution!"
+Maria, a nun, attempts to flee the revolutionary violence by hiding in an apartment, not realizing it is a brothel.
+Pilar, Concha, and Aura, militia women of the "Free Women" (Mujeres Libres), raid the establishment and convince the prostitutes and Maria under their cause.